+The negative linear relationship indicates that increasing similarity in extent correlates with decreasing distribution alignment.
+AquaMaps tends to extrapolate species ranges beyond known occurrences, such that the marginal range predicted by AquaMaps will fall in different locations than the marginal range predicted using IUCN methodology.
+For species with dissimilar extents, predicted distribution for the smaller range can more easily fall within the generous bounds of the larger range.
+For species with increasingly similar extents, differences in methodology become more difficult to "hide," and the distribution alignment generally becomes poorer.

-Dividing the map-paired species into quadrants highlights different categories of relationships.
-The upper right quadrant includes species (n = 401) whose map pairs agree in both spatial distribution and extent of described ranges.
-These species tend to be well-studied and predominantly fall within wide-ranging pelagic organisms such as marine mammals, tunas, and billfishes (Fig. 2B).
-This result is not surprising, as species with very large ranges are likely to be more aligned regardless of methodology simply because they exist nearly everywhere.
+Dividing the map-paired species into quadrants highlights different categories of relationships that in turn help further explain the general pattern.
+The upper right quadrant includes species (n = 401) whose described ranges agree in both spatial distribution and extent.
+These species tend to be well-studied and are predominantly wide-ranging pelagic organisms such as marine mammals, tunas, and billfishes (Fig. 2B).
+This result is not surprising, as species with very large ranges are likely to be more aligned, regardless of methodology, simply because they exist nearly everywhere.

-The extent-mismatched maps contained in the upper left quadrant (n = 682) provide a richer set of examples to understand the fundamental differences between the datasets.
-For many of these species, while the spatial distribution is similar, the IUCN range includes a significant buffer zone beyond the AquaMaps range.
-Corals dominate this quadrant (n = 294; 43.1% of all species in this quadrant).
-Most corals and reef-associated organisms prefer shallower waters, and we suspect that many of these disagreements in extent can be explained by bathymetry: seafloor depth is explicitly included in AquaMaps models, while depth is frequently overlooked as a factor in IUCN range maps, leading to overprediction of species range into areas too deep to support the species (For examples and details, see SOM).
+The extent-mismatched ranges contained in the upper left quadrant (n = 682) include many species whose spatial distribution is similar, but where the IUCN range is notably larger, often extending into deeper water.
+For example, corals dominate this quadrant (n = 294; 43.1% of all species in this quadrant), and IUCN range maps tend to extend corals into waters beyond their depth tolerance Ocean depth is explicitly included in AquaMaps models, while frequently overlooked as a factor in IUCN range maps.
+Simply lipping IUCN range maps to known depth preferences would resolve many of these mismatches.

-The differences in extent of species maps found in the lower right quadrant (n = 682) can in many cases be attributed to "two wrongs make a right."
+Species in the lower right quadrant (n = 682) often represent cases of "two wrongs make a right."
 For these species, IUCN ranges frequently overextend into unsuitable depths, as in the case of many upper left quadrant species, while at the same time AquaMaps ranges often aggressively extrapolate presence into locations where IUCN predicts absence.
-This results in an area ratio close to 100%, but similar extents are meaningless when the distributions are poorly aligned.
+Consequently, area ratios are close to 100%, but similar extents are meaningless when the distributions are poorly aligned.

-Moving from the lower right to lower left quadrant, AquaMaps more frequently relies on limited data to predict species presence well beyond known occurrences, resulting in poor matches in both distribution and extent.
-Of the 401 species in this quadrant, 159 (39.7%) are data-poor (in which the AquaMaps environmental envelope model is based on fewer than 10 known cell occurrences), compared with 21.1% for the full set of map-paired species and only 8.2% of species in the upper left quadrant.
-A mere 6.2% of AquaMaps maps in this quadrant have undergone expert review, compared with 13.4% of all map-paired species and 24.9% of species in the upper left quadrant.
+The most vexing cases are in the lower left quadrant, where neither distribution nor extent match (N=401).
+Often these mismatches arise when AquaMaps relies on limited data to predict species presence well beyond known occurrences.
+Indeed, 159 (39.7%) of these cases are data-poor (in which the AquaMaps environmental envelope model is based on fewer than 10 known cell occurrences), compared with 21.1% for species in the other three quadrants, and only 6.2% have undergone expert review (XX% for species in the other three quadrants).[anything about IUCN data that might contribute to problems in this quadrant?]

-This breakdown by quadrant helps explain the negative linear relationship seen in the plot, in which increasing similarity in extent correlates with decreasing distribution alignment.
-When extrapolating species range beyond known occurrences, the marginal range predicted by the AquaMaps model will fall in different locations than the marginal range predicted using IUCN methodology.
-For species with dissimilar extents, predicted distribution for the smaller range can more easily fall within the generous bounds of the larger range.
-As we examine species with increasingly similar extents, the differences in methodology become more difficult to "hide," and the distribution alignment generally becomes poorer.

 Implications